tghosgor/postgrespp/README.md

 ### # _Cleaner Code_
 It tries to take advantage of RAII where possible.
 It is more difficult to suffer from a memory leak and naturally leads to easier and cleaner code.

+The project uses CMake, builds and installs as static library by default.